tylerwince/tylerwince.github.io/_etch/privacy.md

 ## Support

-If you have questions about this privacy policy or need support with Waymark Prayer, please contact us at: [tyler@mgtechworks.com](mailto:tyler@mgtechworks.com)
+If you have questions about this privacy policy or need support with Etch Memory, please contact us at: [tyler@mgtechworks.com](mailto:tyler@mgtechworks.com)

 ---
 Last updated: 2024-09-04